 We assign BSH a b2 Profitability score, one notch above the b3 initial score.
-The assigned score reflects the stable results of the bank year-to-date, which demonstrate its capacity to remain profitable in an adverse economic environment, but also the likelihood of continued pressure on BSH's net interest income, as Exhibit 6 shows, as well as our expectation that administrative costs will remain high because of the investment needed to implement the bank's digitalisation strategy.
+The assigned score reflects the stable results of the bank in 2020, which demonstrate its capacity to remain moderately profitable in an adverse economic environment, as well as the likelihood of continued pressure on BSH's net interest income, as Exhibit 6 shows, and our expectation that administrative costs will remain high because of the investment needed to implement the bank's digitalisation strategy.